Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Methodology

 \section{Methodology}

-The proposed anomaly detection framework consists of three main stages: (i) feature extraction using deep neural network backbones, (ii) mean shift-based feature refinement, and (iii) density-based anomaly scoring.
-An overview of the pipeline is illustrated in Fig.~\ref{fig:pipeline}.
-The overall pipeline operates under a one-class learning setting, where only normal samples are used during training.
-This makes the proposed method particularly suitable for medical imaging applications, where abnormal samples are scarce or difficult to annotate.
-Below we discuss the three components of the pipeline in detail.
+The proposed anomaly detection framework consists of two main stages: (i) feature extraction using deep neural network backbones, and (ii) mean shift-based feature refinement, comprising feature-space density enhancement followed by transductive inference and anomaly scoring on the refined embeddings.
+An overview of the pipeline is illustrated in Fig.~\ref{fig:pipeline}, which depicts both the training stage (top row) and the transductive inference stage (bottom row); in each row, block~1 corresponds to stage~(i), and the remaining blocks correspond to stage~(ii).
+We describe each stage in detail below.